NHSDigital/software-engineering-quality-framework/practices/testing.md

     - When safe to do so, employ chaos engineering to test system resilience under real-world failure conditions.
     - Instrument systems to detect anomalies, performance degradation, or unexpected behaviors automatically - to support good quality canary deployments.

-  In a high-throughput environment where deploying at least once a day is the norm, adhering to the design for testability principle is paramount.
+  In a high-throughput environment where deploying at least once a day is the norm, adhering to the design-for-testability principle is paramount.
 The benefits include: 1) *faster feedback loops* – early testing catches issues when they are cheapest to fix, while testing later in the cycle ensures real-world readiness; 2) *increased confidence* – testing at all stages validates assumptions, improves system reliability, and supports safe, frequent releases; and 3) *higher quality by design* – systems built for testability are easier to maintain, scale, and evolve.

 - **Quality is the whole team's responsibility**
   - Education on testing and testing principles should be important to the whole team.